Bear Lake North Muskegon Michigan waterfront

 • Community feel: Both have community, but Bear Lake's smaller size makes it more intimate.
 Everyone knows everyone.

-• Calm water: Bear Lake is almost always calmer than Muskegon Lake - this is one of its genuine strengths.
+• Calm water: Bear Lake is almost always calmer than Muskegon Lake - this is one of its genuine strengths and a reason boaters often gravitate here when Muskegon Lake gets rough.

 Seasonal Life on Bear Lake